MOJEQUE (MOXEQUE) ARCHEOLOGICAL COMPLEX

 MOJEQUE - MOXEQUE - SCALE MODEL OF CASMA REGIONAL MUSEUM

-Complex that give us lights over urbanism in the Andean Area, because it exhibits good planning in the distribution of his constructive units and the organization of the occupied space.
+This Complex brings lights on urbanism in the Andean Area, exhibiting good planning in the distribution of its constructive units and the organization of space occupied.

 LOCATION